fjl/synth/README.md

           |         .     .                   .     .         |
                        .                         .

 A pure-erlang software synthesizer (or so).
-Uses aplay for output, so it only works on Linux.
+Incomplete.
+Uses aplay for output.
+Only works on Linux.

 Doesn't that sound convincing?

-# Pitchfork
+## Pitchfork

     $ make shell
     <build output, eshell booting...>